 But the development and growing use of lasers by dentists for many dental procedures is reducing the use of this traditional dental tool.
 In many cases, laser procedures are proving to be less invasive or destructive.

 Laser is an acronym for “Light Amplification by Stimulated Emission of Radiation.”
-While other light sources emit light along several wavelengths of the visible spectrum, a laser produces and amplifies a narrow beam of light on a single wavelength.
+While other light sources emit light along with several wavelengths of the visible spectrum, a laser produces and amplifies a narrow beam of light on a single wavelength.

 There isn’t one kind of laser — there are many depending on the particular wavelength it produces.
 That has opened the door to a variety of applications.